dahak-metagenomics/dahak/workflows/README.md

 <img width="500px" src="/resources/WorkflowFlowchartOriginal.png" />

-Currently, each step fo the workflow has its own snakefile.
+Currently, each step of the workflow has its own snakefile.
 Eventually, dahak workflows will consist of a single master snakefile calling sub-makefiles.